apereo/cas/docs/cas-server-documentation/release_notes/RC8.md

 Graal VM for JDK 17 and its upcoming JDK `21` version while retaining compatibility with GraalVM `22.3`.

 As stated above, it is likely that CAS `7` would switch to using JDK `21` as its baseline in the next few release candidates.
+As a result, the required Gradle version has also changed to `8.4.0`.

 ### Graal VM Native Images